-• Point to an item on the screen, and then tap one finger on the TouchPad zone or touch screen to select the item.
-Double-tap to open it.
+Point to an item on the screen, and then tap one finger on the TouchPad zone or touch screen to select the item.
+Double-tap an item to open it.

-• Tap two fingers on the TouchPad zone or touch screen to bring up a context-sensitive menu.
+Tap two fingers on the TouchPad zone or touch screen to bring up a context-sensitive menu.

-Scrolling (TouchPad only)
+Scroll (TouchPad only)